CodecoolGlobal/tech-interview-workbook-markveszelka/docs/advance_PHP/module_advanced_php.md

 ### PHP

 #### Who is the creator of PHP?
-PHP, originally created in 1994 by Rasmus Lerdorf, started as a simple set of Common Gateway Interface (CGI) binaries written in the C programming language.
+PHP, originally created in 1993 (and released in 1995) by Rasmus Lerdorf, started as a simple set of Common Gateway Interface (CGI) binaries written in the C programming language.
 Initially, it was designed to track visits to his online resume and called "Personal Home Page Tools."
 Over time, PHP has evolved into a major server-side scripting language for web development.

 #### What is new in the latest version of PHP?
 PHP 8.1 introduces enums, readonly properties, fibers, and never return type among other features.
 For instance, enums provide a way to define a set of named, constant values, improving code readability and reliability.
 Readonly properties ensure that a property once set cannot be changed.
 Fibers facilitate non-blocking code execution.
 The never return type indicates that a function either exits or throws an exception, ensuring clearer intent and error handling.

 #### What are PSRs?
 Choose 1 and briefly describe it.
 PSRs are PHP Standard Recommendations that aim to standardize programming concepts in PHP.
+It is a set of guidelines and recommendations for writing clean, consistent, and interoperable PHP code.\
 For example, `PSR-4` is an autoloading standard, ensuring a consistent way to load classes from file paths.
 It simplifies the inclusion of PHP files without the need for require or include statements, associating a specific namespace with a directory structure.

 #### What is "dollar-dollar"?
 Write some examples for how to use it.
 The $$ is a variable variable in PHP, where the value of one variable is used as the name of another variable.\